-FIRST CAUSE OF ACTION Breach of LMRDA Bill of Rights, 29 U.S.C. § 411(a)(1)
+FIRST CAUSE OF ACTION Breach of Section 101(a)(1) of LMRDA - Election of President

-- 50. Plaintiffs hereby reallege the paragraphs above as though fully set forth here. - Defendants, acting by themselves and in concert with others, are seeking to deny Plaintiffs Dodd and Bowden, as well as all the individual members of the BMWE, the right to an equal vote during the upcoming election to fill the vacancy left by the retirement of Mr. Fleming.
-Defendants have unlawfully, improperly and arbitrarily discriminated against Canadian members of the BMWE by refusing to allow them to be represented in the upcoming vote for President, while allowing all members of the BMWE in the United States to be represented in the vote. - 52.
+- 66. Plaintiffs hereby reallege the paragraphs above as though fully set forth here. - Operation of the BMWE by refusing to allow them to be represented in the upcoming vote for President, while allowing all members of the BMWE in the United States to be represented in the vote.
+In furtherance of this unlawful scheme, Defendants, acting with others, have entered into a sham and unenforceable agreement to transfer all BMWE members in Canada to the Teamsters so that the BMWE members in Canada will not be able to vote. - 68.
 By their actions, Defendants have acted, are acting, and intend to act in the future in violation of 29 U.S.C. § 411(a)(1), to Plaintiffs' great detriment and harm.